vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 pen suppressed it (1910).

 Mr. Tilak was immensely proud of the Mahomedans.
-He was convinced that the community with its Impe- rialistic traditions had a great future before it.
+He was convinced that the community with its Impe###rialistic traditions had a great future before it.
 He was certain that a combination of the Hindu intellect and the Muslim valour (together with the Parsi enterprise) would be irresistible and was bound to bring about the